SC Waterloo Region

-SC Waterloo Region is a professional Canadian soccer team that plays in the Canadian Soccer League, a non-FIFA-sanctioned league.
-The club was formed in 2011 under the name KW United FC and competed in the Second Division of the CSL.
-The following year the organization's name was changed to SC Waterloo Region and was promoted to the First Division.
-Within a short time Waterloo enjoyed a string of success within the league.
-Their biggest achievement came in the 2013 season by winning the CSL Championship, and reaching the championship match finals once more in 2015 only to lose to Toronto Croatia.
-In 2016, the organization voluntarily relegated itself to the CSL Second Division.
+SC Waterloo Region was a Canadian soccer team based in Waterloo, Ontario.
+The club competed in various divisions in the Canadian Soccer League.
+The club was formed in 2011 under KW United FC and initially competed in the league's second division.
+The following year, the organization's name was changed to SC Waterloo Region, and it was promoted to the league's first division.
+While the first team played in the first division, Waterloo would at times operate a reserve squad in the second division.

+Within a short time, Waterloo enjoyed a string of successes within the league.
+Their biggest achievement came in the 2013 season after winning the CSL Championship.
+Their second appearance in the championship finals was in 2015, where they finished as runners-up.
+In 2016, Waterloo voluntarily relegated itself to the second division and secured the divisional title.
+Their stay in the second division was short-lived, and they played the remainder of their existence in the league's top division.
+Once the COVID-19 pandemic occurred in 2020, Waterloo ceased operating a team in the league.

 History

 In 2011, professional soccer returned to the Kitchener-Waterloo region since 1991 when the Kitchener Kickers competed in the original Canadian Soccer League.
 The team owners Tony Kocis and Vojislav Brisevac served as the club president, team manager, and secured a deal with Jako to sponsor the club.
 The club was named Kitchener-Waterloo United FC and began play in the Canadian Soccer League Second Division.
 The team's original venue was located at Budd Park.
 In their debut season, United finished fourth in their division and secured a postseason berth.
 At the conclusion of the season Ryan Pumier received the Goalkeeper of the Year award.

 The following season the club was renamed SC Waterloo Region in order to strengthen ties with youth club Waterloo Minor Soccer Club, and was promoted to the CSL First Division.
 Their home venue was moved to University Stadium, and part owner Lazo Džepina with coaching credentials from Europe and the CSL assumed head coach responsibilities.
 Džepina's recruitment of players consisted primarily from the Yugoslavian countries players like Adis Hasecic, Nemanja Simeunovic, Vladimir Zelenbaba, Drazen Vukovic, Dado Hadrovic, and Haris Fazlagic was selected as team captain.
-Waterloo made their First Division debut on May 6, 2012 against Windsor Stars in a 2-0 victory with both goals coming from Hadrovic.
+Waterloo made their First Division debut on May 6, 2012 against Windsor Stars in a 2–0 victory with both goals coming from Hadrovic.
 In their inaugural season, the club finished ninth in the overall standings, and missed the final postseason berth by two points.
 At the CSL awards banquet Vukovic received the CSL Golden Boot for finishing as the league's top goalscorer with 20 goals.